Skip to Initiative on Catholic Social Thought and Public Life Full Site Menu Skip to main content

 Pope Leo’s first encyclical, Magnifica Humanitas (“Magnificent Humanity”), comes as humanity’s relationship with technology undergoes an epochal change.
 This major document — the most significant of Leo’s pontificate so far — asks us to consider what it means to promote the common good and safeguard the human person in a context of rapidly developing technology, especially the development of artificial intelligence.
 Pope Leo insists that this is not a moment for passive adaptation.
 The encyclical calls us to ask, in every context – work, family, education, public life – whether our technologies are serving human dignity or eroding it.

-This dialogue will explore how technological changes can enhance, rather than replace, humanity’s co-creative relationship with God.
-It will also consider what new divisions we might face if we allow new technologies to replace our capacities for reflection and communion.
-Five leaders will discuss the new encyclical’s wide-ranging implications.
+This dialogue explored how technological changes can enhance, rather than replace, humanity’s co-creative relationship with God.
+It also considered what new divisions we might face if we allow new technologies to replace our capacities for reflection and communion.
+Five leaders discussed the new encyclical’s wide-ranging implications.

-Kim Daniels, director of the Initiative on Catholic Social Thought and Public Life, will moderate the conversation.
+Kim Daniels, director of the Initiative on Catholic Social Thought and Public Life, moderated the conversation.

 Archbishop Paul Coakley is the president of the United States Conference of Catholic Bishops (USCCB) and the archbishop of the Archdiocese of Oklahoma City.